mholling/nswtopo/README.markdown

       exaggeration: 1         # vertical exaggeration factor
       opacity: 0.3            # opacity of the shaded relief; determines how subtle the effect is

-The shaded relief is derived from low-resolution (45 metres per pixel) elevation data, and is embedded directly into the map at that resolution.
+The shaded relief is derived from low-resolution (90 metres per pixel) SRTM elevation data, and is embedded directly into the map at a default of 45 metre/pixel resolution.
 Most SVG rendering engines correctly scale up such low-resolution data, producing a natural-looking, smooth gradient.
 However some software (Inkscape in particular) renders this data in a blocky, pixelated fashion.
-If you are using Inkscape and are unhappy with this appearance, you can instead download the relief layer at a higher resolution - say, 10.0 metres per pixel.
-(The compromise here is a significant increase in the SVG file size)
+This is not an issue unless you also use Inkscape to rasterise your map.
+(PhantomJS is a better option for this; see below.)

+You can also provide your own elevation data from a _DEM_ (Digital Elevation Model).
+This allows you to obtain higher-resolution data for a better shaded relief depiction.
+DEM data takes the form of a geo-referenced data file (such as a GeoTIFF, or ESRI grid with `hdr.adf` as the filename).
+Specify the location of the file as follows:

     relief:
-      resolution: 10.0

-The shaded relief layer for your map is stored as an intermediate file, `relief.png`.
-You can process this image using Photoshop or GIMP to improve the appearance of the relief and eliminate any artifacts.
-For example, in Photoshop, application of the median filter followed by a surface blur can improve the appearance of the shaded relief.
-If you edit the relief layer in this way, re-run the script to incorporate the changes into your map.

-You can also provide your own elevation data (DEM: Digital Elevation Model).
-This should take the form of a GeoTIFF file, specifed as follows:

-    relief:
-      path: /path/to/my/dem.tif  # path or filename for the GeoTIFF
+      path: /path/to/my/dem.tif  # path for the GeoTIFF or hdr.adf file
       resolution: 30             # render the relief data at 30 metres/pixel

+The best elevation data is probably 30 metre resolution SRTM data, available from Geoscience Australia.
+Create an account at the [NEDF Portal](http://nedf.ga.gov.au/geoportal) and log in.
+Go to the search page and select your area of interest on the (very-slow-loading) map.
+From the search results, order the _1sSRTM 2008 DEMs ESRI GRID 1sx1s Mosaic_ (be sure to select the _mosaic_ option).
+Preparation of the download might take a few days, but more likely 10-20 minutes.
+You will be emailed a download URL; download and unzip the data file and specify its path in your configuration.
+Set a resolution of 30.0 or better to fully utilise the detail in this data.

-I recommend [ASTER Global Digital Elevation Map](http://asterweb.jpl.nasa.gov/gdem.asp) for elevation data at 30 metres per pixel (although actual resolution is less).
-You can download ASTER data for your area of interest [here](http://gdex.cr.usgs.gov/gdex/); create an account, select _ASTER Global DEM V2_, mark your area of interest on the map and click the download icon.
+Data at 30m resolution is also available from the [ASTER Global Digital Elevation Map](http://asterweb.jpl.nasa.gov/gdem.asp).
+(Although actual resolution is probably less, and the data does seem quite noisy.)
+You can download ASTER data for your area of interest [here](http://gdex.cr.usgs.gov/gdex/); create an account, select _ASTER Global DEM V2_, mark your area of interest on the map and click the download icon to obtain a geoTIFF file.

+All sources of elevation data will include some noise which produces artifacts in the shaded relief image.
+You can smooth out these artifacts and improve the appearance with some judicious image filtering.
+To do this, open the intermediate relief image, `relief.png`, in Photoshop or GIMP.
+A recommended process is to apply a _median filter_, (_Median Filter_ in Photoshop, _Despeckle_ in GIMP), followed by a bilateral filter (_Surface Blur_ in Photoshop, _Selective Gaussian Blur_ in GIMP); find settings which work best for you.
+After editing the relief layer in this way, save it and re-run the script to incorporate the changes into your map.

 ## UTM Grid